Himanshujha7/CineGPT/README.md

 - TMDB API creation - register app and get access token
 - get data from tmdb now playng movies api

+-created custom to fetch now playing movies
+-created now playing movies store
+-created a custom hook to fetch youtube embed link of a movie
+- planning for main & secondary container
+- update store with trailer video data;
+-embedded the yt video and created home page, with autoplay video in background.

 # Features to build
 (Logged out)